 • Ensure material storage does not block vehicle access to the site (this is especially important in case emergency response vehicles need access).

-• Keep detailed records of all materials that are ordered and delivered by suppliers.
+• Maintain detailed records of all materials that are ordered and delivered by suppliers.

 • Make use of detection and alarm systems to secure areas and protect the compound.
 This will help reduce the risk of theft.